 When I meet with student teachers and when I meet with Morehead Writing Project leaders I often find The GBU gives us room to explore our work from a variety of angles.
 It gives us a framework to think and to learn and to discuss that is not top down.
 We often begin these discussions with The GBU as a writing prompt so we can find the ideas and events of the past (week, month, etc.) excite or challenge us.
 Much like a bell ringer will help a class focus its attention, The GBU helps the pressing matters of a work group bubble to the top.
 Also, much like a bell ringer, if you use The GBU regularly then the framework becomes a natural guide and the benefits increase exponentially.

 What framework do you use to help you reflect?
+I wrote a blog post years ago about the 3×3 method that I have also used.
 Do you share your methods with your students?